fbpixelHysteroscopy: What You Need to Know Before Your Procedure | Thomson Medical

 Are there risks associated with hysteroscopy?

 While hysteroscopy is generally safe, there are potential risks and complications.
-Medication can minimize common risks such as:
+Medication can mitigate common risks, such as:

 • Crampy pain